mikee47/FlashString/object.rst

 -  FSTR structure not POD

 This generally means one or more of the arguments in the initialisation data is not ``constexpr``.
-Most compilers are quite relaxed about this but ``GCC 4.8.5`` is particularly thick.

 In testing, this happens with references for global Objects, which of course cannot be constexpr.
-To fix it, the offending Object either needs to be redefined LOCAL, or if the Object data is in scope (i.e. defined in the same source file) then you can get a direct pointer to it using the :c:func:`FSTR_PTR` macro.
+To fix it, the offending Object needs to be redefined LOCAL.

 Macros
 ------